 - Develop and disseminate plans that assist in prevention and response for emergencies.

-As part of our efforts to create community emergency resilience and education we run a dedicated Facebook Page for Emergency Management.
+As part of our efforts to create community emergency resilience and education we regularly update our Facebook Page with Emergency Management messages.
 The page provides residents and visitors with information to assist with planning and preparing for emergencies.
 The page will also be a key source of information if we find ourselves in an emergency such as a fire, flood or heatwave.
 Click on the icon (below) to visit and like the page.

 The links below contain information that will assist residents and visitors to understand current emergency management initiatives and to prepare for and act in emergencies: